clojurewerkz/meltdown/README.md

 ## Project Maturity

-Meltdown is **very** (literally pre-alpha) young, yet API hasn't changed for quite a long time already.
+Meltdown is **very** (literally alpha) young, yet API hasn't changed for quite a long time already.
 We won't cut a final release until underlying Reactor library reaches a stable release.
-Reactor itself also evolves rapidly and is at the pre-alpha stage.
+Reactor itself also evolves rapidly and is at the alpha stage.